StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
 # QueryForms: Define Yearly Time Frames

-If you want to query for specific (e.g. yearly) time frames using QueryForms, you have to define 2 things:
+If you want to use for specific (e.g. yearly) time frames using QueryForms, you have to define 2 things:

-1. Define a field tag with `|input type=year` (or use a combo-box with pre-defined values) for the years
+1. Define a _field tag_ with `|input type=year` (or use a combo-box with pre-defined values) for the years
     ```
     '''Jahr:'''
     {{{field|Datum|input type=combobox|property=Bestelldatum|default={{#time:Y}}
       |values=2019,2020,2021,2022,2023,2024,2025,2026,2027,2028,2029,2030 }}}
     ```

-2. Pass this parameter value (ie. `Datum`) to a template and use the following query conditions to set a time frame of 1 year
+2. Pass the field parameter value (ie. `Datum`) to a _template_ and use the following _query conditions_ to set a time frame of, e.g., 1 year
     ```
     {{#ask:
      [[Category:Buchbestellung]]